django-otp/django-otp/docs/source/auth.rst

 This form includes additional fields and behavior to solicit an OTP token from the user and verify it against their registered devices.
 This form's validation only succeeds if it is able to both authenticate the user with the username and password and also verify them with an OTP token.
+If the verification fails, the :data:`~django_otp.forms.otp_verification_failed` signal is emitted.
 The form can be used with :class:`django.contrib.auth.views.LoginView` simply by passing it in the ``authentication_form`` keyword parameter::